-New in Version 2020, this page allows you to restrict the version labels used for FMEA change log revisions in XFMEA/RCM++/RBI (see Change Logs in the XFMEA/RCM++/RBI documentation) so that users must select labels from a predefined list.
-If you select this option, you can define the list of labels on this page.
+• Restrict version labels to a predefined list allows you to limit the version labels used for FMEA change log revisions in XFMEA/RCM++ (see Change Logs in the XFMEA/RCM++ documentation) so that users must select labels from a predefined list.
+When this option is selected, you can define the list of labels on this page.